FAMILY HOUSES

 1925

-John Arnold Farm (Below) - Named “Arcadia”, about 4 miles north of Leesburg on Route 15.
+Named “Arcadia”, about 4 miles north of Leesburg on the west side of Route 15.
 A founding Trustee/Director of Peoples National Bank, John Arnold owned several large farms in Loudoun County.
 In his will he left one farm to each of his sons.
 Son Joe inherited Arcadia.
 Son Jason inherited the above farm.
-Son John received what is now known as the Firestone Farm (AKA Catoctin Stud), located north of Waterford on Loyalty Rd.
-Son James died by drowning while a student at VMI.
+Son John inherited what is now known as the Firestone Farm (AKA Catoctin Stud/Waterford Downs), located north of Waterford on Loyalty Rd.
+A fourth son James died by drowning while a student at VMI.

 Home of Kathleen & Charles Graham